kevinlin1/kevinlin1.github.io/teaching.md

 permalink: /teaching/
 ---

-> Interested in becoming a teaching assistant for one of my courses?
+> Want to be a teaching assistant (TA) for one of my courses?
 Complete a [CSE TA Application](https://ta.cs.washington.edu/apply/) and address the following questions in your personal statement.
 > - Why do you want to teach this course?
 > - What is a significant hardship students face in this course?
 > - Why do you think you would make a good TA for this course?
 >
 > The purpose of the personal statement is to make a **logical argument as to why you would succeed as a TA for this course**.
 The most effective personal statements draw on evidence from either student experience and/or teaching experience to substantiate claims.
 Successful applicants typically write (in total) three or more paragraphs to address all of these points, though this is not a hard requirement.
 >
 > Note that your personal statement will be seen by all instructors who review your application.
-If more than one course interests you, you may want to tailor your personal statement so that it also makes sense to other instructors who may review your application.
+If more than one course interests you, you may want to tailor your personal statement so that it also makes sense to the other instructors who may review your application.

 ## University of Washington

+### CSE 143: Computer Programming II

+- Spring 2020

 ### CSE 332: Data Structures and Parallelism